NYU-RTS/rts-docs/docs/genai/04_how_to_guides/01_temperature.md

 print(completion)
 ```

-At the temperature of 2.0, you might get an output along along the lines of:
+At the temperature of 2.0, you might get an output along the lines of:

 -   ``"listening to old radio static."``
 -   ``"... a really peculiar shade of chartreuse today."``